 Enrollment in all nursing courses, which are limited to the nursing major, requires at least a 3.0 OC cumulative GPA.
 Students who are unable to achieve or maintain a 3.0 GPA prior to enrollment in clinical courses may be removed from the nursing program.

 Current cardiopulmonary resuscitation (CPR) card from the American Heart Association (AHA is the ONLY provider accepted) for health care providers.

 Documentation of required immunizations

 It is suggested that no more than 15 credit hours of OC core curriculum be outstanding at the start of the nursing program.

 Documentation of health insurance

 Drug screen and criminal background check as required by health care agencies.

 Enrollment Requirements Prior to Senior Year

-The courses listed below MUST be completed with a grade of "C" or higher before entering the senior level (4000 level) nursing courses.
+The course listed below MUST be completed with a grade of "C" or higher before entering the senior level (4000 level) nursing courses.

 Statistical Methods - 3 hours